-Of the thirty-four Actions/Outcomes in the 2022/23 Work Programme, there were twenty-eight green and six red.
+Of the thirty-six Actions/Outcomes in the 2023/24 Work Programme, there were twenty-nine green, six amber and one red.

 Major strategic plans and policies receive consideration by Members.
 A comprehensive scheme of delegation to Officers has been approved by Members and makes clear that the role of Officers is to implement and give effect to strategies and policies approved by the Authority.
-The scheme and other constitutional documents of the Authority have been revised in response to changes in governance brought about by the pandemic including holding largely virtual meetings during 2020/21 and a return to physical meetings in 2022/23.